 Fun, entertainment, and guided tours

 You can plan to join some of the guided tours like the Oslo City Walk (Historic River Walk).
-Alternatively book a sightseeing tours either by bus or boat.
-Some guided walking tours include tasting of food or beer.
+Alternatively, book a sightseeing tour either by bus or boat.
+Some guided walking tours include a tasting of food or beer.
 The tours are fun and entertaining and a perfect way to absorb the city vibe.

 Festive Metal Music